jamesshore/ergotest/docs/reporting_api.md

 ## testRenderer.renderNameOnOneLine()

-* testRenderer.renderNameOnOneLine(testResult: [TestResult](#testresult)): string
+* testRenderer.renderNameOnOneLine(name: string[], filename?: string): string

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

-If the test or suite has a filename, that’s rendered first in bold bright white.
+If _filename_ is defined, that’s rendered first in bold bright white.
 Next comes the names of the outermost suites down to the name of the the result, from left to right, separated by chevrons (` » `).

 [Back to top](#reporting-api)

 ## testRenderer.renderNameOnMultipleLines()

-* testRenderer.renderNameOnMultipleLines(testResult: [TestResult](#testresult)): string
+* testRenderer.renderNameOnMultipleLines(name: string[], filename?: string): string

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

-If the test or suite has a filename, that’s rendered first.
-Next comes the name of the outermost suites down to the parent suite, from left to right, separated by chevrons (` » `).
-Finally, the name of test result is rendered on the following line.
+If _filename_ is defined, that’s rendered first.
+Next comes the elements of the _name_ array separated by chevrons (` » `).
+The final name (typically the test result) is rendered on the following line.

-The whole string is rendered in bold bright white.
+The first name (typically the filename) and the last name (typically the test name) are rendered in bold bright white.

 [Back to top](#reporting-api)

 ## testRenderer.renderMarkAsSingleWord()

-* testRenderer.renderMarkAsSingleWord(testResult: [TestResult](#testresult)): string
+* testRenderer.renderMarkAsSingleWord(mark: [TestMarkValue](automation_api.md#testmarkvalue)): string

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

-Renders the mark of the test or suite as a color-coded string, as follows:
+Renders _mark_ as a color-coded string, as follows:

 * *no mark:* `(no mark)` in default color
 * *.only:* `.only` in bright cyan